 A morning daily mist of water to a coconut fiber + sphagnum moss mixture is an awesome combo.
 The sphagnum moss will hold the moisture from the mist and release it throughout the rest of the day.
 It will also keep the bedding warm and humid.

-Even more is better.
+Even more, is better.

-Substrates to Avoid
+Box Turtle Substrates To Avoid

 A good box turtle bedding is soft and able to retain moisture and humidity.
 It also has to be healthy for your animal.